Do you have questions about the application process that we haven’t answered? We can help.

 - UIC-specific personal statement

-- UIC-specific questions on international experiences, language fluency and presentations; supplemental statement on prerequisite grades below B minus (if applicable).
+- UIC-specific questions on international experiences, language fluency and presentations; recommended supplemental statement on prerequisite grades below B minus (if applicable).

 - Transcripts: transcripts must be submitted to OTCAS by Dec.
 1 or applications will not be considered complete.
 To add fall grades, see Academic Update instructions at OTCAS.